Swiple/swiple/docs/docs/intro.md

 * **Schedule** validations to run on any recurrence interval.
 * **Automated Data Docs**
 * Add **Objectives / SLA's** for your data.
+* Get **notified** when the quality of your data changes.
+Email, Slack, Microsoft Teams, OpsGenie and PagerDuty.

 # Supported Databases